720kb/yogurl/DISCLAIMER.md

 The only responsible of the uploaded or transmitted content (through Yogurl.io website and services offered by Yogurl.io) is the same person and/or entity who uploaded or shared it through the services offered;

-Yogurl.io and the Yogurl.io creators aren't in charge of any and have/has no responsability for any kind of:
+Yogurl.io creators and service providers aren't in charge of any and have/has no responsability for any kind of:

 - Unlawful or illegal use of the services offered by Yogurl.io by third parties and users of the service.
 - Widespread violence by third parties and users of the service through the services offered by Yogurl.io